AverageHelper/Gamgee/README.md

 DISCORD_TOKEN=YOUR_TOKEN_GOES_HERE
 ```

+### Invite your bot to your server

+Go to https://discordapi.com/permissions.html#377957215296 and paste in your bot's client ID to get an invite link.

 ### Register Slash Commands

 If you want support for Discord [Slash Commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ), you'll need to deploy the commands directly.